NSW Climate and Energy Action

 Options Paper

-Following the release of the Consultation Paper in February 2025, the Review team undertook extensive stakeholder engagements to seek feedback on issues with the current transmission planning arrangements in NSW and options for reforms.
+Following the release of the Consultation Paper in February 2025, the Review Panel undertook extensive stakeholder engagements to seek feedback on issues with the current transmission planning arrangements in NSW and options for reforms.